Grant size: £1,000 to £20,000

 We will acknowledge the receipt of your application.
 We will then assess your application and may need to contact you and your referee during this time.
 If your application is shortlisted, it will then be submitted to an awards panel for further consideration.
 We’ll tell you their decision as soon as possible after they’ve met.

-If you are successful, the grant letter/e-mail will include any additional conditions set by the panel and/or the grant payment and a grant funding agreement you will need to sign.
+If you are successful, we will send you an e-mail which will include any additional conditions set by the panel and a grant funding agreement you will need to sign.
 The grant must be spent within 12 months of the date of our letter confirming the grant.
 You must also complete an end of grant report telling us how the grant has been spent and what was achieved.
-The deadline for doing so will be specified in your offer letter.
-Please note that failure to provide appropriate monitoring information will exclude your organisation from applying to future grants schemes.
+The deadline for doing so will be specified in your grant agreement.
+Please note that failure to provide an appropriate end of grant report will exclude your organisation from applying to future grants schemes.

 If your bid is not successful, we will let you know the reasons for declining it.
 Please note we have limited funding available and we are not able to fund every application we receive, no matter how deserving the project is.
 The decisions made by the grants panel are final.

-If your application is successful, you will be required to credit support from the Insert Funding Partner and Leeds Community Foundation, on all materials related to the funded work.
-Successful projects will be required to be available for a potential monitoring visit from funders.
+If your application is successful, you will be required to credit support from Jimbo’s Fund and Leeds Community Foundation on all materials related to the funded work.
+Successful projects will be required to be available for a potential visit from funders.